jeffhussmann/knock-knock/README.md

 - `sample`: a short, descriptive name of the sample
 - `platform`: `illumina` or `pacbio`
 - `target_info`: the name of the target (which must have been built as described [above](#specifying-targets))
+- `sgRNAs`: the names of sgRNAs used for this sample, joined by semicolons.
 - `supplemental_indices`: the name(s) of full genomes to which reads should be aligned, joined by semicolons.
 This should typically be the name of the targeted organism, plus e_coli if a plasmid donor produced in e. coli was used.
 Genome names referenced must exist in `PROJECT_DIR/indices` as described [above](#obtaining-reference-sequences-and-building-indices).
 - `color`: an optional color to associate with this sample in visualizations.
-Can be an integer or any string format that matplotlib recognizes (see [here](https://matplotlib.org/3.1.0/tutorials/colors/colors.html)).
+Can be an integer or any string format that matplotlib recognizes (see [here](https://matplotlib.org/stable/tutorials/colors/colors.html)).

 The columns used to specify which fastq files belong to each sample are different for Illumina and Pacbio sequencing runs.
 In both cases, all fastq files must be located in `PROJECT_DIR/data/EXAMPLE_GROUP/` and should be given with these leading directory components removed (i.e. as would be returned by `basename`).
 Fastq files can be gzipped.